 As a leading UK manufacturer we take our corporate social responsibility seriously and are proud to be environmentally conscious.
 Climate change is caused by increasing amounts of greenhouse gases, including carbon dioxide, released into the atmosphere.
-A range of legislative measures has been introduced by the Government and forms a fundamental part of the UK's strategy to reduce carbon dioxide emissions by 60 per cent by 2050.
+A range of legislative measures has been introduced by the Government and forms a fundamental part of the UK's strategy to reach net zero greenhouse gas emissions by 2050.

 The Code for Sustainable Homes (the Code) has been introduced to drive change in sustainable home building practice.

 A zero carbon home uses renewable fuels, does not consume fossil fuels (non-renewable resources) and is highly insulated.
 The Government's 'Standard Assessment Procedure' or (SAP) gives national energy efficiency ratings for dwellings.